Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

-As mentioned before, random main memory access is a known performance problem from previous studies on SGXv1 \cite{maliszewskiWhatPriceJoining2021,maliszewskiCrackingLikeJoinTrusted2023} and our own evaluation on OLTP workloads in SGXv2 \cite{el-hindiBenchmarkingSecondGeneration2022}.
-In the following, we investigate the performance effects of random access on join algorithms.
-In particular, we show that significant parts of the in-enclave performance reductions revealed in the previous section are caused by random main memory access.
-For the first experiment, we use the Parallel Hash Table (PHT) join because it suffers from the highest in-enclave overhead in the overview.
-To show that random main memory access causes the difference between plain CPU and enclave execution, we vary the size of the the smaller input table from cache-resident (\qty{1}{\mega\byte}) to 4 times larger than cache (\qty{100}{\mega\byte}) and measure the join throughput in enclave relative to the throughput outside of the enclave.
-The probe table size is fixed at \qty{400}{\mega\byte} and only a single join thread is used to prevent parallelization effects from influencing the measurements.
+As mentioned before, random main memory access is a performance problem known from previous studies on SGXv1 \cite{maliszewskiWhatPriceJoining2021,maliszewskiCrackingLikeJoinTrusted2023} and our own evaluation on OLTP workloads in SGXv2 \cite{el-hindiBenchmarkingSecondGeneration2022}.
+In the following, we investigate the performance effects of slower random access on join algorithms.
+We use the Parallel Hash Table (PHT) join as an example because it is not optimized to reduce cache misses.
+In our investigation, we vary the size of the smaller input table (build side) from \qty{1}{\mega\byte} to \qty{100}{\mega\byte} and measure the join throughput in enclave relative to the throughput outside of the enclave.
+The probe table size is fixed at \qty{1}{\giga\byte} and only a single join thread is used to prevent parallelization effects from influencing the measurements.
+To investigate the correlation between cache misses and performance, we measure the number of Last Level Cache (LLC) misses during the join and report this number divided by the sum of the input table cardinalities as \emph{LLC misses per row}.